AlanB2006/Moon-Packing/README.md

 # Moon-Packing
-This is a repository containing processed data and python scripts for the article "Tidal Evolution around an earth-like planet."
+This is a repository containing processed data and python scripts for the article "Tidal evolution of packed-moons around an earth mass planet".